Sunday, October 6, 2024

 Innocently Insensitive

-Instant Expert: Kristina when it came to anything and anyone she/he/they took an interest in, at least according to descriptions and boasts.
+Instant Expert: Kristina when it came to anything and anyone she took an interest in, at least according to descriptions and boasts.

 It's All About Me